namubiru32/alx-higher_level_programming/0x03-python-data_structures/README.md

-task 6: a function that prints a matrix of integers. task 7: a function that adds 2 tuples. task 8:  a function that returns a tuple with the length of a string and its first character.
+task 6: a function that prints a matrix of integers. task 7: a function that adds 2 tuples. task 8:  a function that returns a tuple with the length of a string and its first character. task 9: a function that finds the biggest integer of a list.